by Texas Homesteader ~

 Planting My Large Trough

-When it’s finally time to plant I’ll simply dig a furrow on top and mix finished compost and planting soil in the furrow before planting my veggies.
+When it’s finally time to plant I’ll simply dig a furrow on top and mix more finished compost and planting soil into the furrow before planting my veggies.

 I know that over the years I’ll probably need to top the soil level in this trough as the branches below the surface continue to break down.
-But I’m excited to see how this all plays out this year!
+But I’m excited to see how this all plays out!